MicrosoftDocs/azure-docs/articles/best-practices-resource-manager-design-templates.md

 ### Free-form configurations

 On the surface, free-form configurations sound ideal.
-They allow you to select a VM type and provide an arbitrary number of nodes and attached disks for those nodes—and do so as parameters to a template.
-When you look closely, though, and consider templates that will deploy multiple virtual machines of different sizes, additional considerations appear that make the choice less appropriate in a number of scenarios.
+They allow you to select a VM type and provide an arbitrary number of nodes and attached disks for those nodes — and do so as parameters to a template.
+However, this approach is not ideal for a number of scenarios.

 In [Sizes for virtual machines](./virtual-machines/virtual-machines-windows-sizes.md), the different VM types and available sizes are identified, and each of the number of durable disks (2, 4, 8, 16, or 32) that can be attached.
 Each attached disk provides 500 IOPS and multiples of these disks can be pooled for a multiplier of that number of IOPS.
 For example, 16 disks can be pooled to provide 8,000 IOPS.
 Pooling is done with configuration in the operating system, using Microsoft Windows Storage Spaces or redundant array of inexpensive disks (RAID) in Linux.